drazen-nikolic/es-workshop/assignments/07-homework.md

 so index time information accordingly.

 IMPORTANT:
-Since the official Release of Spring Data Elasticsearch is using old version of Elsticsearch you'll have to use old field types.
+Since the official Release of Spring Data Elasticsearch is using old version of Elasticsearch you'll have to use old field types.

 |new|old|